 AI companies are selling us a dream: shorter work weeks, more leisure time, prosperity for all.
-The Wall Street Journal recently highlighted this "charm offensive."
-It sounds nice.
-But the numbers don't work.
+The Wall Street Journal recently documented this "charm offensive", a coordinated effort to convince workers that automation will free them, not replace them.
+It sounds appealing.
+But the numbers tell a different story.

-Here's the basic question these companies won't answer: Why would a business spend millions on AI to do the same work with fewer people, then keep everyone on the payroll working shorter hours?
+Here's the fundamental question these companies won't answer: Why would a business spend millions on AI to do the same work with fewer people, then keep everyone on the payroll working shorter hours?
 They won't.
-If automation can replace three workers, those workers are gone.
-That's not pessimism—it's just how businesses operate.
+When automation can replace three workers, those workers are gone.
+That's not pessimism, it's Economics 101.

 Two Real People, Two Lost Jobs

-OpenAI recently published proposals to address AI's impact on workers.
+OpenAI recently published policy proposals to address AI's impact on workers.
 Let's test them against reality.

 Meet Pat.
-He's 52, a mason from Long Islandwho made $125,000 a year.
+He's 52, a mason from Long Island who made $125,000 a year.
 After 30 years mastering his craft, his company replaced four of six masons with a robot.
 Pat lost his job.
-The two masons would now supervise the robot and handle tasks it can't do yet.
+The remaining two masons now supervise the robot and handle tasks it can't do yet.

-Pat doesn't want charity—he takes pride in his work.
+Pat doesn't want charity, he takes pride in his work.
 But at 52, what job will pay anywhere near what he earned?
+What training program can bridge that gap in time to save his house?

 Now meet Ann.
-She's 45, a single mother witha CPA license working at a major financial firm.
+She's 45, a single mother with a CPA license working at a major financial firm.
 She made $120,000 a year.
 For two years, she watched her firm roll out AI tools.
-She stayed engaged, learned on her own time, tried to stay competitive.
+She stayed engaged, learned the new systems on her own time, tried to stay competitive.

 It didn't matter.
-Her firm laid her offalong with a third of her team to "reduce costs"—right after announcing profits exceeded expectations.
+Her firm laid her off along with a third of her team to "reduce costs", announced in the same quarterly report where profits exceeded expectations.

 OpenAI's Proposals: Do They Actually Help?

-Let's walk through OpenAI's ideas and see how they help Pat and Ann.
+Let's examine OpenAI's ideas and see how they help Pat and Ann.

 Ann tried this.
-Her younger coworkers adapted faster to the new technology.
+She participated in feedback sessions.
+Her younger colleagues adapted faster to the new technology.
 She was still let go.
-Pat's company never asked for his input—they saw him as a cost.
+Pat's company never asked for his input, they saw him as a line item.
 Robots don't need unions, vacations, or health insurance.

-This targets white-collar workers who canturn expertise into consulting or services.
-Pat works with his hands.
+This targets knowledge workers who can turn expertise into consulting or services.
+Pat works with his hands and tools.
 This doesn't apply to him.
-Ann did everything right and was still laid off.
-Startinga business at 45 as a newly single income doesn't solve her immediate problem.
+Ann did everything right, maintained her license, learned new skills, stayed current, and was still laid off.
+Starting a business at 45 as the sole income for her family doesn't solve her immediate problem: the mortgage is due in three weeks.

 No funding mechanism is proposed.
-And even if it works perfectly, safety nets are temporary.
-They don't pay mortgages foryears.
+And even if these programs work perfectly, safety nets are temporary.
+They don't pay mortgages for years.
 They don't replace careers.
-They don't restore the dignity that comesfrom skilled work well done.
+They don't restore the dignity that comes from skilled work well done.

 The Problem No One Wants to Name

 Here's what none of these proposals address: When AI eliminates a job, that job is gone permanently.
-The worker who heldit—a skilled professional in their 40s or 50s with a family and a mortgage faces an impossible choice.
+The worker who held it, a skilled professional in their 40s or 50s with a family and a mortgage, faces an impossible transition.

-Retraining sounds good in a boardroom.
-But what realistic path exists for Pat or Ann to earn even half their previous income?
-What training program turns a 52-year-old mason or a 45-year-old accountant into someone earning $60,000 a year?
+"Retraining" sounds good in a boardroom presentation.
+But what realistic path exists for Pat or Ann to earn even half their previous income within a timeframe that matters?
+What training program transforms a 52-year-old master mason or a 45-year-old CPA into someone employable at $60,000 a year before they lose their home?

-The AI companies' vision conveniently skips this part.
-They talk about opportunity and innovation and economic growth.
-They don't talk about the 52-year-old who spent 30 years perfecting a craft that a machine just made obsolete.
+The AI industry's vision conveniently skips this part.
+They showcase the expansion, new types of jobs, economic growth, productivity gains.
+They don't discuss the contraction, the 52-year-old who spent 30 years perfecting a craft that a machine just made obsolete.
+They don't model the timeline: how many months can Ann survive while retraining?
+What happens to Pat's family when the savings run out?

 Alternative Choice Community Guidelines